envkey/envkey-source/README.md

 curl -s https://raw.githubusercontent.com/envkey/envkey-source/master/install.sh | bash
 ```

+***Note:** the install.sh script writes, then deletes a couple temporary files to the current directory during installation, so make sure you have write permissions for whatever directory you run this command in.
+In locked down environments, you may want to run it in `$HOME` to be safe.*

 **Install manually:**

 Find the [release](https://github.com/envkey/envkey-source/releases) for your platform and architecture, and stick the appropriate binary somewhere in your `PATH` (or wherever you like really).